What to Pack for Korea

 I mean, you are tied to the visa so if you want to stay in Korea that’s a whole different story that I am not familiar with.

-Make sure you join those Facebook groups.
-There are some legal groups as well and most people are incredibly helpful.
+Make sure you join Facebook groups.
+There are some legal groups as well (if you’re having work problems) and most people are incredibly helpful.

 Here are some Facebook groups that I joined that can help you out too: